Explore the Levels of Change Management

 4. Provide Tools

 ADKAR is equally powerful as a tool for identifying where people are experiencing barriers to change.
-People managers who can put ADKAR into action will have more productive discussions, be able to isolate issues and problems, and ultimately be in a better position to support their people though the change process.
+People managers who can put ADKAR into action will have more productive discussions, be able to isolate issues and problems, and ultimately be in a better position to support their people through the change process.
 And, when changes are better managed at this level, morale and productivity improve.

 ADKAR elements@2x-May-16-2022-09-41-25-93-PMPeople managers need a number of additional tools from change managers as they serve as leaders of change.
 A few suggestions include: